-- Latency and throughput information for Intel's and AMD's processors can be found in Agner Fog's instruction tables, uops and Intel's optimization manual.
-See Dougall Johnson's documentation for Apple's M1 processors. - Intel calls throughput what is in reality the gap = 1/throughput. - The manufacturer's website will contain information about the on-chip details. (e.g. Intel 64 and IA-32 Architectures Optimization Reference Manual). - On Unix/Linux systems, typing cat /proc/cpuinfo in a shell will give you enough information about your CPU for you to be able to find an appropriate manual for it on the manufacturer's website (typically AMD or Intel). - For Windows 7/10 "Control Panel/System and Security/System" will show you your CPU, for more info "CPU-Z" will give a very detailed report on the machine configuration. - For macOS there is sysctl machdep.cpu.brand_string. - Throughout this course, we will consider the FMA instruction as two floating-point operations. - 2.
-(20 pts) Matrix multiplication
+- Latency and throughput information for Intel's and AMD's processors can be found in Agner Fog's instruction tables, uops and Intel's optimization manual. - Intel calls throughput what is in reality the gap = 1/throughput. - Latency and throughput information for Apple's M-series processors can be found in Dougall Johnson's documentation and in the following semester project writeup. - The manufacturer's website will contain information about the on-chip details. (e.g. Intel 64 and IA-32 Architectures Optimization Reference Manual). - On Unix/Linux systems, typing cat /proc/cpuinfo in a shell will give you enough information about your CPU for you to be able to find an appropriate manual for it on the manufacturer's website (typically AMD or Intel). - For Windows 7/10 "Control Panel/System and Security/System" will show you your CPU, for more info "CPU-Z" will give a very detailed report on the machine configuration. - For macOS there is sysctl machdep.cpu.brand_string. - Throughout this course, we will consider the FMA instruction as two floating-point operations. - 2.
+(20 pts) Symmetric Matrix Multiplication